 For more details on how to get rid of your unused gadgets, read our guide on how to recycle electrical items.

 Looking for more offers on home products?
-See our pick of the best washing machine deals and best mattress deals.
+See our pick of the best washing machine deals and best mattress deals, plus the best deals in the Amazon Spring Sale.